🛰️ Science Recon Console

 PhysicsWorld

-The post Bayes’ rule goes quantum appeared first on Physics World.
+The post Dark optical cavity alters superconductivity appeared first on Physics World.

 PhysicsWorld